Clogs happen. Kids pour things down the drain they shouldn’t. Sludge

 use is one that is kind to both the environment and your pipes.
 Whether

 you buy a drain cleaning product or make your own drain cleaner

 recipe, you should use it at least once a month to keep the sludge from

 building up around the inside of your pipes and blocking the drains.

 Those two steps will save you from nearly all clogs.
 And if they do

 happen – well, now you know what to do!

-If the clog persists after several attempts, you may want to call a blocked drains plumbing service.
+If the clog persists after several attempts, you may want to call a professional plumber.

 Author Vincent Platania represents the Fuller Brush Company.